chawlajay/Calculator/README.md

 # Calculator
-Made a Standard Calculator using Javascript
+Made a Standard Calculator using Javascript.
+Will add a Scientific calculator also.